MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/api-docs/index.md

 # API Documentation

-Explore the Mobile Center API Service with [swagger](https://docs.mobile.azure.com/api/).
+Explore the App Center API Service with [swagger](https://docs.mobile.azure.com/api/).

 ## Getting Started

-### How to acquire an api-token from Mobile Center and make calls to the Mobile Center API?
+### How to acquire an api-token from App Center and make calls to the App Center API?
 1. Navigate to https://mobile.azure.com and login with your account information.
 2. Click your username on the bottom left and select **Settings**